lsst/rtn-045/index.rst

 Sentences should be kept short and unambiguous, only describing the actions the user needs to take to achieve the expected results.
 When the user action is executing code, the instructional text should describe what the code does in simple terms.

-The imperative mood uses the infinitive or second-person present tense (often this is the same), but typically omits the "you" when possible.
+To implement the imperative mood in tutorials, use the infinitive or second-person present tense (often this is the same).
-It is OK to include "you" or "your", especially when it clarifies the instruction.
+Omit the "you" whenever possible, but it is OK to include "you" or "your", especially when it clarifies the instruction.
-The passive voice should be avoided, as should use of "we", "our", and "let's".
+The passive voice should be avoided, as should use of "we", "our", and "let's" or "let us".

-Below are a few examples to help guide instructional statements in narrative text.
+Below are a few examples to help with writing instructional statements in narrative text.

 Best:
  * Run the query.